mephi42/deluged-via-proxy/README.md

 # Misc

-* There appears to be a [bug with connection limiting in deluged]( https://askubuntu.com/a/744411).
-Set `max_connections_global = -1` as a workaround.

-* When running deluged on slow hardware, deleting unneeded torrents helps with performance.
+* When running deluged on slow hardware, deleting or pausing unneeded torrents helps with performance.

 # Debugging